What We Do

 Types of Projects

-We have held toy adaptation events with students of all ages (from elementary through graduate students), clinicians (physical, speech, and occupational therapists), and other community members.
-Adapted toys have been donated directly to families and to adapted toy libraries!
+We have held toy adaptation events with students of all ages (from elementary through graduate students), clinicians (physical, speech, and occupational therapists), Microsoft, KCLS, and other community members.
+The adapted toys are donated directly to families and toy libraries.
+If you're interested in hosting a workshop, learn more here.